-Decide which type of investment account you need
+Decide on a type of investment account

 It's easy to figure out the right type of account—just start with what you're saving for.